I was a soldier– I am a soldier– I will always be a soldierNORVAL (DICK) WILLIAMS

 With the 4th Armored and 26th Infantry Divisions, the 80th Division’s 2nd Battalion, 318 Infantry and the 1st Battalion, 319th Infantry, helped relieve American forces surrounded at Bastogne.

 The Division crossed the Our and Sauer rivers into Germany the first week of February 1945, breaking through the “West Wall.”
-The advance moved with such speed that in one six-day period the Division covered 125 miles.
-By early April, it crossed the Rhine and took the industrial city of Kassel.
-Proceeding eastward, it also captured Gotha, Erfurt, and Weimar-Buchenwald (location of the
+The advance moved with such speed that in one six-day period the Division covered 125 mil By early April, it crossed the Rhine and took the industrial city of Kassel.
+Proceeding eastward, it also captured Gotha, Erfurt, and Weimar-Buchenwald (location of the infamous concentration camp).

 By V-E Day, May 7 & 8 1945—the unconditional surrender of Nazi Germany—the 80th had amassed 277 days of combat and had captured more than 200,000 enemy soldiers.